Sciatica – A detailed breakdown of Causes, Treatment & Prevention

 4.If symptoms of sciatica persist for several weeks after initial treatment and care an x-ray may be ordered to further diagnose.
 The X-ray will be used to assess changes in the bone or spine and the pelvis.
-This is important in order to rule out chances of their being a tumor or an infection causing the sciatica.
-Note, infections are an incredibly rare source of sciatica as it requires that the infection attack the roots of sciatic nerve in lower back.
+This is important in order to rule out chances of there being a tumor or an infection causing sciatica.
+Note, infections are an incredibly rare source of sciatica as it requires that the infection attack the roots of the sciatic nerve in lower back.
 The presence of a tumor would cause issues if it begins to press and put significant pressure on the sciatic nerve.
 Thanks to today’s modern technologies it is becoming easier to detect these conditions before they become too detrimental.

 5. A Computerized Tomography (CT) or Magnetic Resonance Imaging (MRI) may be recommended if symptoms persist several weeks without letting up.
 These can be used to assess an individual’s nerves, spinal discs, and spine itself in much more detail than initial care can.
 Electromyography (EMG) can also be used to confirm nerve compression, such that might be caused by spinal stenosis or herniated discs.